Islanders' Alexander Romanov says he needs to improve everywhere

 This was an unflinchingly honest self-assessment.

-During a post-practice discussion about his first game in Montreal against the Canadiens since the Draft Day trade which brought him to the Islanders, defenseman Alexander Romanov was asked to analyze his game.
+During a post-practice discussion Friday about his first game in Montreal against the Canadiens since the draft day trade that brought him to the Islanders, defenseman Alexander Romanov was asked to analyze his game.

-The questions were essentially throwing raw, red meat to a hungry dog, and Romanov, who finished -1 with two giveaways in 14:26 of the Islanders’ 6-5 loss to the Canucks Thursday night at UBS Arena, pounced.
+The questions essentially were throwing raw meat to a hungry dog, and Romanov — who finished minus-1 with two giveaways in 14:26 of the Islanders’ 6-5 loss to the Canucks on Thursday night at UBS Arena — pounced.

-“I need to improve my game every day,” Romanov said.
+“I need to improve my game every day,” he said.
 “D-zone, breakouts, the blue line.
 Everywhere.”

-The defenseman’s brutal self-examination was similar to his team’s assessment of their performance against old friend Anthony Beauvillier and the Canucks during and after Friday’s late-morning practice at Northwell Health Ice Center.
+The defenseman’s brutal self-examination was similar to his team’s assessment of its performance against old friend Anthony Beauvillier and the Canucks.

 “Last night didn’t sit well with anyone in here,” Anders Lee said.
 “Definitely frustrating.
 [But] it’s over and now we have an opportunity to go into Montreal and play a great hockey game and start something new here.”

-Entering Saturday’s matinee at the Bell Centre, the Islanders (27-23-5) have earned 59 points in 55 games, which is an average of 1.07 points per game.
-Over the course of an 82-game season, it puts them on a pace to finish with 87.9 points.
+Entering Saturday’s matinee at Bell Centre, the Islanders (27-23-5) have earned 59 points in 55 games, which is 1.07 points per game.
+Over the course of an 82-game season, it puts them on a pace to finish with 88 points.

-The NHL introduced the current playoff format — in which the top three finishers in each division plus two wild card teams in both conferences — in the 2013-14 season.
-With the exception of the 2019-20 and 2020-21 COVID-19 pandemic shortened seasons which caused the NHL to reconfigure its playoff format, the teams who earned the Eastern Conference’s two wild card berths have averaged 99.5 and 96.7 points.
+The NHL introduced the current playoff format — in which the top three finishers in each division plus two wild-card teams in each conference reach the postseason — in the 2013-14 season.
+With the exception of the pandemic-shortened 2019-20 and 2020-21 seasons, in which the NHL reconfigured its playoff format, the teams that earned the Eastern Conference’s two wild-card berths have averaged 99.5 and 96.7 points.

+The Penguins have a late-night game on Friday.
+That means these graphs had to be written this way, because the way you had it will not be accurate once people read the story:

-Currently Washington (27-20-6) is holding the East’s first wild card berth with 60 points and Pittsburgh (25-16-9) has the second — and final —berth with 59 points.
-Even though they each have the same number of points, the Penguins have a .590 points percentage compared to the Islanders’ .536.
+Entering Friday’s play, Washington (27-20-6) held the Eastern Conference’s first wild-card berth with 60 points and Pittsburgh (25-16-9) had the second and final berth with 59 points.
+Even though they had the same number of points, the Penguins had a .590 points percentage compared to the Islanders’ .536.

-Perhaps most important of all, Washington has two games in hand on the Islanders, while Pittsburgh has five.
+Perhaps most important of all, Washington had two games in hand on the Islanders and Pittsburgh had five.

-So now would be an optimal time for the Islanders to go on an extended winning streak.
-And, yes, they are aware of the standings.
-But, no, they are not obsessing about what the teams around them are doing on a nightly basis.
+So now would be a good time for the Islanders to go on an extended winning streak.
+And yes, they are aware of the standings.
+But no, they are not obsessing about what the teams around them are doing on a nightly basis.

 “You know what’s going on,” Lane Lambert said with a chuckle.
 “You should know what’s going on.
 But all we can do again is take care of ourselves.
 That’s really the only focus.
 But you’re definitely aware of where you’re at.”

-During the brisk half-hour practice, the lines mostly remained intact from Thursday night with the exception of third-line center Jean-Gabriel Pageau being out for an undisclosed reason.
+During the brisk half-hour practice at Northwell Health Ice Center, the lines mostly remained intact from Thursday night, with the exception of third-line center Jean-Gabriel Pageau being out for an undisclosed reason.
 He was replaced on the line by Ross Johnston.

 Lambert did reconfigure his defense pairs.
-The top pair of Adam Pelech and Ryan Pulock remained together, but the second pairing consisted of Sebastian Aho and Noah Dobson, and the twosome of Romanov and Scott Mayfield were the third pair.
+The top pair of Adam Pelech and Ryan Pulock remained together, but the second pairing consisted of Sebastian Aho and Noah Dobson, and Romanov and Scott Mayfield formed the third pair.
 Samuel Bolduc and Parker Wotherspoon were the extras.